Coles Group: Coles Myer (1986–2006)

 The office stationery chain Officeworks, based on the US chain Office Depot, was established in 1993 with the first store opening in the Melbourne suburb of Richmond in June 1994.
 This represented a successful introduction of a "category killer" – by comparison, around the same time Coles unsuccessfully attempted to negate the arrival of Toys "R" Us with the short-lived chain World 4 Kids.

 In 1996, the operations of Target and Fosseys (earlier "Coles-Fossey") merged and the first Baby Target speciality store was opened, followed in 1998 by Target Home.
 In 1999, regional Fosseys stores were re-badged as Target Country, with metropolitan stores closed.
-Following Target's operating loss of $43m in 2001, the chain's format was repositioned to compete less with Kmart, Woolworths Limited's Big W, Harris Scarfe and The Warehouse, and more with Myer, with a focus on "middle class" quality products, especially clothing and home wares.
+Following Target's operating loss of $43m in 2001, the chain's format was repositioned to compete less with Kmart, Woolworths's Big W, Harris Scarfe and The Warehouse, and more with Myer, with a focus on "middle class" quality products, especially clothing and home wares.

-In 1998, Coles Myer opened the first Megamart store, in Coorparoo, Queensland.
+In 1998, Coles Myer opened the first Megamart store, a furniture and electrical goods retailer.
 Harris Technology, a computer hardware and software reseller started by Ron Harris in 1986, was acquired in 1999.

-By 2001, Coles Myer planned to expand the Megamart chain of furniture and electrical stores, but by 2005 had decided to divest the struggling chain.
+By 2001, there were three Megamart stores and Coles Myer planned to expand the chain, but by 2005 had decided to divest the struggling business.
 Six of the nine stores were sold to competitor Harvey Norman, with the remainder closed.

-In 2001, the Company appointed John Fletcher, formerly of Brambles, as chief executive.
+In 2001, the company appointed John Fletcher, formerly of Brambles, as chief executive.
 Fletcher engineered a brief turnaround in the company's fortunes.
 Fletcher abolished the shareholder discount card, on the basis that it had eroded margins while providing little benefit, and was unpopular with institutional investors.
 Since their introduction in the early 1990s, the card had induced a tenfold increase in the number of Coles Myer's shareholders, with the overwhelming majority owning only small parcels of shares.

 Fletcher also engineered the acquisition of the retail fuel operations of Shell Australia with the fuel outlets rebranded as Coles Express, allowing Coles Group to counter the success of Woolworths' discount petrol operation.
 Woolworths subsequently gained entry to part of Caltex Australia's network to provide a recognised brand for its fuel offer.